RaspberryPiFoundation/lesson_format/CONTRIBUTING.md

 The easiest way to contribute is with a Github account.
 If you don't have an account, you can [sign up](https://github.com/join).
 You can also install the Github application, which is available for [windows](https://windows.github.com/) or [mac](https://mac.github.com/).

-## 1. Create a copy of the projects.
+## 1. Create a copy of the projects

 + Go to the repository you wish to contribute to.
 We currently have [Scratch](https://github.com/CodeClub/scratch-curriculum), [HTML & CSS](https://github.com/CodeClub/webdev-curriculum) and [Python](https://github.com/CodeClub/python-curriculum) project repositories.